crewjam/blog/content/post/etcd-aws.md

 - The value in `ETCD_NAME` must be present in `ETCD_INITIAL_CLUSTER`.
 - etcd derives the cluster ID from `ETCD_INITIAL_CLUSTER` when `ETCD_INITIAL_CLUSTER_STATE` is `new`, by hashing it or something.
 This means that `ETCD_INITIAL_CLUSTER` must be **identical** on all the nodes where `new` is specified.
 Same order.
 Same names.
 Identical.
-- You might think that the cluster ID could be derived from `ETCD_INITIAL_CLUSTER_TOKEN`, but it isn't. `ETCD_INITIAL_CLUSTER_TOKEN` is a safety feature to keep clusters from getting mixed up, but it is not used to seed the cluster ID.
+- You might think that the cluster ID would be derived from `ETCD_INITIAL_CLUSTER_TOKEN`, but it isn't. `ETCD_INITIAL_CLUSTER_TOKEN` is a safety feature to keep clusters from getting mixed up, but it is not used to seed the cluster ID.
 - Nodes will not elect a leader until *n* / 2 + 1 of the nodes defined in `ETCD_INITIAL_CLUSTER` are present.
 It appears that you cannot join a cluster with `ETCD_INITIAL_CLUSTER_STATE=existing` until this has happend.

-## The Boostrap Solution
+## The Bootstrap Solution

 To make this work we need to get at least two nodes to invoke `etcd` with the exact same `ETCD_INITIAL_CLUSTER` and `ETCD_INITIAL_CLUSTER_STATE=new`.
-After that we only need to get `ETCD_INITIAL_CLUSTER` mostly correct and can use `ETCD_INITIAL_CLUSTER_STATE=existing`
+After that we only need to get `ETCD_INITIAL_CLUSTER` mostly correct and can use `ETCD_INITIAL_CLUSTER_STATE=existing`.

-When `etcd-aws` starts it determines the current members of the cluster using [ec2cluster](https://github.com/crewjam/etcd-aws/) to guess based on introspecting the current instance's metadata and EC2 configuration.
+When `etcd-aws` starts it determines the current members of the cluster using [ec2cluster](https://github.com/crewjam/etcd-aws/) which introspects the current instance's metadata and EC2 for the configuration of other instances.
 For our purposes, a cluster member is any instance in the same autoscaling group.
-Happily, *ec2cluster* sorts the cluster members by launch time, from oldest to youngest, so each node will see the same cluster order.

 Next we attempt to contact each node in the cluster to determine if the cluster currently has a leader.
 If any node can be contacted and reports a leader then we assume the cluster is in the `existing` state, otherwise we assume the cluster is `new`.
 (Remember: we have to have at least two nodes that join as `new` in order to bootstrap the cluster and elect our first leader.)

 We construct the `ETCD_INITIAL_CLUSTER` value using the EC2 instance ID for the node name and the node's private IP address.

 We're almost there, but not quite.
-I've observed cases where new nodes fail to join with a message like this:
+I've observed cases where new nodes fail to join existing clusters with a message like this:

     etcdmain: error validating peerURLs {ClusterID:500f903265bef4ea Members:[&{ID:7452025f0b7cee3e RaftAttributes:{PeerURLs:[http://10.0.133.146:2380]} Attributes:{Name:i-c8ccfa12 ClientURLs:[http://10.0.133.146:2379]}}] RemovedMemberIDs:[]}: member count is unequal

-This can be resolved by telling an existing node of the cluster about the new node just before it joins.
+This can be resolved by telling an existing node of the cluster about the new node just before starting the new etcd.
 We can do this by manually joining the node to the cluster by making a `POST` request to the `/v2/members` endpoint on one of the existing nodes.

 ## The Cycling Problem

 So now we can launch a cluster from nothing -- nifty.
 But because it's 2016 and all the cool kids are doing [immutable infrastructure](https://www.google.com/search?q=immutable%20infrastructure) we have to as well.
 Here is where things get tricky.

 Etcd uses the [Raft consensus algorithm](https://speakerdeck.com/benbjohnson/raft-the-understandable-distributed-consensus-protocol) to maintain consistency.
-These algorithms are designed such that a quorum of nodes is required to be in-sync to make a decision.
+The algorithm requires that a quorum of nodes be in-sync to make a decision.
 If you have an *n*-node cluster, you'll need *n* / 2 + 1 nodes for a quorum.

-So what happens when we cycle nodes?
+So what happens when we replace each node one at a time?

 | State                    | Total Nodes | Alive Nodes | Dead Nodes | Quorum |
 |--------------------------|-------------|-------------|------------|--------|